mininet/mininet/README.md

 ### New features in 2.1.0

-Mininet 2.1.0 provides a number of bug fixes as well as a number of new features, including:
+Mininet 2.1.0 provides a number of bug fixes as well as several new features, including:

 * Convenient access to Mininet() as a dict of nodes
 * X11 tunneling (wireshark in Mininet hosts, finally!)